Find out why this revitalized neighborhood may be downtown Phoenix's best-kept secret.

-But when I have snagged an adventurous friend or two to accompany me on an urban foray, we’ve seen works by Richard Serra and Anish Kapoor—two giants of the art world, heard a reggae band from Colorado, eaten trendy mac ’n’ cheese muffins and had a master mixologist craft us a perfect martini.
+To become reacquainted with this eclectic trove of art and architecture, I've snagged an adventurous friend or two to accompany me on urban forays — we’ve seen works by Richard Serra and Anish Kapoor, two giants of the art world, heard a reggae band from Colorado, eaten trendy mac n cheese muffins and had a master mixologist craft us a perfect homage to this city.

 The 1930 Ong Yut Geong Wholesale Market building has been restored and occupied by its owners, R&R Partners.

-After decades of languishing, the district crept back to life in the 1990s when local artists discovered the warehouses offered inexpensive studio spaces.
-Artist studios still dot the neighborhood, but the district was put on the art world map when Bentley Calverley opened Bentley Gallery in 2004, in part of a 28,000-square-foot red brick building built in 1918 as a commercial laundry.
+After decades of languishing, the district crept back to life in the 1990s when local artists discovered that these warehouses offered inexpensive studio space.
+Artist studios still dot the neighborhood, but the district was put on the art world's map when Bentley Calverley opened Bentley Gallery in 2004, in part of a 28,000-square-foot red brick building built in 1918 as a commercial laundry.